Our philosophy in action . . .

 We value creativity and know that creative thinking now leads to problem solving and innovation later in life.
 We respect and value each child’s unique gifts and encourage these gifts to be creative resources for all of us.

-In addition to child-led creativity play, teachers offer creative opportunities--some are planned in advance, such as nature-based craft projects and inspirational books, and some emerge in the moment, such as fairy houses and scavenger hunts.
+In addition to child-led creativity play, teachers offer creative opportunities--some are planned in advance, such as nature-based craft projects and inspirational books, and some are a response in the moment to emergent interests and ideas.